smk762/nn_mm2_seed/README.md

 Operators with the best metrics in terms of uptime and responsiveness to updates will also be rewarded with bonus points towards their Season 5 score, and the chance to win automatic re-election.

-**For each hour of uptime with the correct version, Notary Nodes will receive 0.2 points to their testnet score.**
+**For each hour of uptime with the correct version, Notary Nodes will receive 0.2 points to their testnet score (starting at epoch timestamp 1653091199)**

 You'll need to open port 38890 - `sudo ufw allow 38890` And port 15885 - `sudo ufw allow 15885`